We need to rethink whether arbitrary levies that effectively double fuel prices improve public welfare.

 To recap briefly, when the price of crude dropped from 2014, the government increased taxes nine times through January 2016.
 But when prices rose thereafter, taxes were not reduced.
 This has resulted in exorbitant retail prices, and much higher government revenues.
 Chart 1 shows the price of India’s crude basket in dollars per barrel, and petrol prices in rupees per litre.

-For every additional in tax, the government gets Rs 130 billion more revenue (as reported by PTI) while according to the 2017-18, for every $10 per barrel increase in prices, growth is reduced by 0.2-0.3 per cent.
+For every additional rupee in tax, the government gets Rs 130 billion more revenue (as reported by PTI) while according to the Economic Survey 2017-18, for every $10 per barrel increase in crude prices, GDP growth is reduced by 0.2-0.3 per cent.
 It was estimated to be more than double that by the Institute of Energy Economics, Japan, in May 2012.

 Chart 2 shows the effects of rising oil prices on importing nations.